A Complexity Bound for Determinisation of Min-Plus Weighted Automata: Abstract

 \section{Abstract}

 The determinisation problem for min-plus (tropical) weighted automata was recently shown to be decidable.
 However, the proof is purely existential, relying on several non-constructive arguments.
-Our contribution in this work is twofold: first, we present the first complexity bound for this problem, placing it in the Fast-growing hierarchy.
+Our contribution in this work is twofold: first, we present the first complexity bound for this problem, showing it is primitive recursive.
 Second, our techniques introduce a versatile framework to analyse runs of weighted automata in a constructive manner.
-In particular, this significantly simplifies the previous decidability argument and provides a tighter analysis, thus serving as a critical step towards a tight complexity bound.
+In particular, this simplifies the previous decidability argument and provides a tighter analysis, thus serving as a critical step towards a tight complexity bound.